Docs Home → Atlas App Services

 Consider disabling event ordering if your trigger fires on a collection that receives short bursts of events (e.g. inserting data as part of a daily batch job).

 Ordered Triggers wait to execute a Function for a particular event until the Functions of previous events have finished executing.
 As a consequence, ordered Triggers are effectively rate-limited by the run time of each sequential Trigger function.
-This may cause a significant delay between the database event and the Trigger firing if a sufficiently large number of Trigger executions are currently in the queue.
+This may cause a significant delay between the database event appearing on the change stream and the Trigger firing.
+In certain extreme cases, database events might fall off the oplog before a long-running ordered trigger processes them.

 Unordered Triggers execute functions in parallel if possible, which can be significantly faster (depending on your use case) but does not guarantee that multiple executions of a Trigger Function occur in event order.